ceremcem/chibi-project/README.md

 # Benefits

-1. Automatically a `dependencies.txt` for future-proof builds which does not bloat disk usage.
+1. Automatically tracks important dependencies (ChibiOS hash, GCC version) for future-proof builds.
 2. Provides an easier way to put breakpoints while using command line GDB client:

       1. Switch to your code editor and place `// debugger` at the end of the line which you want to place a breakpoint.